anstmichaels/emopt/README.md

 environment variables have the same path.
 This may not be the case on your system, however.

-Next, simple run make to build and assemble EMOpt:
+Next, run the setup.py script to build and install EMOpt:

 ```
-make
+$ python setup.py install --user
 ```

+Assuming this completes without error, you should be all set and ready to go!

 ### Running Examples